Anti-Alias/todochad/README.md

 Use it to create tasks, task dependencies, and select tasks you want to prioritize.
 TodoChad will take the task "graph" you create and use it to generate a flat todo list with only the tasks that are doable at the moment.
-At you finish tasks on your todo list, tasks previously hidden due to having unmet dependencies become visible.
+As you finish tasks on your todo list, tasks previously hidden due to having unmet dependencies become visible.

 Database file is stored in `~/.local/share/tdc/graph.ron`